 There are two steps to calculate how much Toronto Community Housing will pay to a household's hydro bill:

-Residents who have qualified for the program will receive a letter in March 2017 with details specific to their household.
-This letter will cover the following information:
+Residents who have qualified for the program have been sent a letter with details specific to their household.
+This letter covers the following information:

 Additional resources under the Ontario Electricity Support Program